Ron Hines DVM PhD

 Health Problems That Can Cause AST Levels To Be Elevated In Your Pet’s Blood:

-When ALT levels in the same blood sample are normal, red blood cell destruction are common causes for the high AST readings.
-Muscle damage due to severe exertion or trauma and congestive heart failure can also be responsible for elevated AST reading in dogs and cats.
+All infectious, toxic, metabolic and cancerous diseases that might affect your dog or cat’s liver can cause your pet’s AST blood level to rise.
+When the ALT level in the same blood sample is normal, red blood cell destruction is a common causes for high AST readings.
+Muscle damage due to heavy exertion or trauma can cause your pet’s AST level to rise.
+Congestive heart failure can also be responsible for elevated AST levels in dogs and cats.
+Bile duct obstruction can also increase AST level.

-AST levels go up occasionally as the result of local reaction to vaccinations and intramuscular injections of all kinds.
+AST levels occasionally go up as the result of local reactions to vaccinations and intramuscular injections of all kinds.
+In dogs, AST levels are often increased during heartworm treatment with Immiticide® or Diroban® (melarsomine dihydrochloride).
+A hemolyzed blood sample can also result in a falsely high AST reading.

 Health Problems That Can Cause AST Levels To Be Low: